sotibx2022/KTMecommerce/README.md

 4) if index is one means we can splice that subcategory from the array of subcategries.
 5) save the parent category.
 6) optionally we can use $pull method of mongoDB to delete specific subcatgory. which is atomic operation, can be done in single line, without fetching data reduces network resources.
+How to login and logout other active tabs when one tab changes.
+1) the traditional way is, set login and logout in the localstorage.
+2) other pages will listen this event and perfrom the operation.
+3) when login success number === logout success number means, we can perform logout or viceverca.
+4) but the problems are, if tab closed immediately after closoing the tab, also localhost memory will be dirty so that best way to to use redux + broadCast channel API to handle the issue.
 REMAINING ON CLIENT SIDE:-
 funcational issues -
 21. share button at wishlist not working.
-31. while typing. need to show typing state to the input fields.
-36. when share button from footer clicked, my website need to be shared.
 39. to others and share icons doesnot work.
 Large functions:-
 ------------
+1. while typing. need to show typing state to the input fields.
+2. simple Redux + BroadcastChannel
-1. Currency function.
+3. Currency function.
-2. CV generator with AI to apply for jobs.
+4. CV generator with AI to apply for jobs.
-3. select list for state/provience.
+5. select list for state/provience.
-4. suggestions from city.
+6. suggestions from city.
-5. review classification with AI.
+7. review classification with AI.
-6. careers CRUD.
+8. careers CRUD.
-7. save details in cookies and send personalized products.
+9. save details in cookies and send personalized products.
+10. recently viewed products to debug cart and wishlist listing issues.
 Animation issues:-
 3. project first landing needs to be without opacity so that loading categories will not showp-up
 5. minimalistic design for catgory page and animation.
 6. animation while hovering to the footer categories.
-7. recently viewed products.
 ADMIN SIDE